-Builds on: EYFS - Children have made simple observations of the weather in each season and of the world have differing geographical features.
+Builds on: EYFS - Children have made simple observations of their understanding of the weather in each season and the world map and the sources to find out more about the locations studied.
+Future learning:

-Intent: Children develop their understanding of world maps by locating hot and cold areas of the planet and drawing and labelling some of the features that can be found in these places.
+Y1 Unit 3 - Children develop their understanding of the world map and globes and use these to locate continents and oceans.

+drawing and labelling some of the features that can be found in these places.
 They are able to confidently ask and answer geographical questions about the areas studied.

-Future learning: Y2 Unit 3 - Developing map skills using maps of other, less familiar locations - Africa, Zambia and Mugurameno.
+Future learning: Y2 Unit 3 -Developing map skills using grounds/immediate local area maps of other, less familiar and Mugurameno.
 Y3 Unit 3 - Developing map skills using maps of Europe and beginning to select geographical information about places according to relevance.

+locations - Africa, Zambia

+of the world have differing

+their understanding of world

+maps by locating hot and cold

+geographical features.

+Intent: Children develop

+areas of the planet and